Vacation and retirement home sites for water living between the Atlantic Ocean and the Chesapeake Bay.

 Sunset at the beach.

-All this for $40,000?
+All this from $18,000?
 Yes!
 Don't miss this once in a lifetime opportunity!

 The property is named "Waterside Village" because that is exactly what it offers, an absolutely amazing location between the ocean sand dunes, saltwater creeks, and the seaside bays with the best salt water fishing on the Atlantic Ocean, and the magnificent Chesapeake Bay, a veritable hunting and fishing paradise.